 Converted vans from BraunAbility change our customer's lives.
 Often, they can't imagine going back to the way things were before their vehicle gave them the freedom to live a full and mobile life.
 That's why regular accessible vehicle maintenance appointments can sometimes be a problem for people who don't want to live without their converted van, even for a short time.

-However, we also know that without a checkup every six months, you put your vehicle at risk of falling victim to natural wear and tear and put yourself and your family in danger in the event of a malfunction.
+However, we also know that without a checkup every six months, you put your vehicle or mobility product at risk of falling victim to natural wear and tear and put yourself and your family in danger of inconvenience in the event of a malfunction.
 (Contact our customer care team or find your closest mobility dealer here.)

 Safeguard yourself and your mobility and contact your mobility dealer to schedule an accessible vehicle maintenance appointment before any problems start.

 Just like the clothes in your closet, vehicles come with special care instructions to improve overall longevity.
 The problem is that no one really remembers what all those symbols on clothing tags mean, and there are so many to try to keep track of.